sundaynwoye/integrate-a-wordpress-theme-for-a-client/README.md

 # Integrate a WordPress theme for a client - Openclassrooms
-Your new client is a real estate agency in the mountains.
-It still has no website to show off its luxury chalets for sale!
-Rough life. 🏰🏔

-The agency hopes to update its website regularly alone without needing to pester you.
-You decide to build them a Wordpress site that they can edit what they need to and adjust a theme for their needs, though you'll do most of the work up front.

 Step 1: Install WordPress and a theme
 Chalets and Caviar, an agency in Aspen, Colorado, has hired you to create their website.
 It has around 15 luxury chalets for sale and other chalets available to rent.